Redefining Technology

 Expand AI solutions across operations

-Conduct a comprehensive evaluation of existing systems' data quality, processing speed, and AI readiness, identifying gaps and areas for enhancement to support scalable AI wafer inspection processes effectively and efficiently.
+Conduct a comprehensive evaluation of existing systems' data quality and processing speed, identifying gaps and areas for enhancement to support scalable AI wafer inspection processes effectively.

 Internal R&D